Campbell Islands: Geography

 The islands are relatively flat; due to tectonic pressure, however, there are mountains in the centre of each island.
 A sea stack at the southern tip of Jacquemart Island is – with the exception of the country's Antarctic claims – New Zealand's southernmost point.

+The following table includes named islands according to Land Information New Zealand.

 Flora and fauna

 Since its discovery in 1810, the flora and fauna have been under threat from mammals introduced by humans.
-Cats (Felis catus) and Norway rats (Rattus novegicus) prey on native birds and much of the vegetation was destroyed by sheep (Ovis aries) and cattle (Bos taurus).
+Cats (Felis catus) and Norway rats (Rattus novegicus) prey on native birds, and much of the vegetation was destroyed by sheep (Ovis aries) and cattle (Bos taurus).
 Restoration of the island began in 1970 with the removal of the feral cattle and sheep; subsequently the island's vegetation recovered, becoming denser.
 In 2001, four helicopters, under instruction from the New Zealand Department of Conservation (DOC) spread 120 tonnes of rodenticide-laced bait across the island over one month.
 Repeated monitoring has found no signs of rats since.
 This operation became a template for rat eradication on other islands around the world.

 Important Bird Area

-The Campbell Islands have been identified as an Important Bird Area (IBA) by BirdLife International because of its significance as a breeding site for several species of seabirds as well as the endemic Campbell teal and Campbell snipe.
+The Campbell Islands have been identified as an Important Bird Area (IBA) by BirdLife International because of its significance as a breeding site for several species of seabirds, as well as the endemic Campbell teal and Campbell snipe.
 The seabirds are southern rockhopper and yellow-eyed penguins, Antipodean, southern royal, light-mantled, black-browed, Campbell and grey-headed albatrosses, northern giant and white-chinned petrels, and the Campbell shag.